cisco/mindmeld/source/blueprints/banking.rst

 Slot Filling
 """"""""""""

-Slot/entity filling logic allows you to easily request for a missing entity.
+Slot/entity filling logic allows you to easily request for missing entities.
 You can set custom responses in the slot filling form to prompt the user with when an entity is missing in the user request.
 Once the missing entities in the form have been provided you can handle the rest of the logic as you would in the handler function of your intent.

 A simple example of slot filling logic is shown below: